marciowelben/pleo-front-end-challenge/README.md

 |         | Description                                            |
 | ------- | ------------------------------------------------------ |
 | run-api | Will install the packages and run the api on port 3000 |

+### Features

+#### Filter by term

+You can type in a search bar, any term you want to look for.
+It could be a user name, email, value of receipt, id, or even a receipt name.
+To reduce the calculation time, the filter only start working after 3 character length.